cachristopoulou/api-documentation/pages/04.guides/04.pos-integration/docs.md

 ```

 ##### Rejected
-Rejected events are emitted whenever the Check-first warehouse has been cancelled on an order.
+Rejected events are emitted whenever the Check first warehouse has been cancelled on an order.

-This can happen either when an individual store rejects the order [by the Order Api](/api-references/order-api/api-reference/update-check-first) or when the "Resume" button is pressed on a check-first order from AMS.
+This can happen either when an individual store rejects the order [by the Order Api](/api-references/order-api/api-reference/update-check-first) or when the "Resume" button is pressed on a Check first order from the AMS.

-If all are rejected the order will proceed to be processed as a regular order.
+If all are rejected, the order will be processed as a regular order.

 ```json
 {